 - 1. The ASC web site (asc.erikson.edu); - 2.
 An on-campus writing center in the library; - 3.
-An online support option via asc@erikson.edu; and - 4.
-The Pick Writing Program, which provides individual and group support to students, including tutor-led peer study and writing groups.
+An online support option via asc@erikson.edu; - 4.
+The Pick Writing Program, which provides individual and group support to students, including tutor-led peer study groups; and - 5.
+A Summer Writing Course, offered both on-campus and online.